A Saucerful of Secrets: Unreleased songs

 As well as "Jugband Blues", the album was to include "Vegetable Man", another Barrett composition.
 The song was to appear on a single as the B-side to Barrett's "Scream Thy Last Scream".
 The band performed "Jugband Blues", "Vegetable Man" and "Scream Thy Last Scream" for a Top Gear session, recorded on 20 December 1967, and broadcast on the 31st.
 Two additional Barrett songs, "In the Beechwoods", and "No Title" (frequently referred to on bootlegs as "Sunshine"), were recorded early in the album sessions.
 After years of only being available via bootlegs, "Vegetable Man", "Scream Thy Last Scream", and "In the Beechwoods" were officially released on The Early Years 1965–1972 compilation.
 At least one other song, "John Latham", was recorded during these sessions and has been released.

-Album cover
+Artwork

 A Saucerful of Secrets was the first of several Pink Floyd album covers created by the design group Hipgnosis.
 After the Beatles, it was the second time that EMI had permitted one of their acts to hire outside designers for an album jacket.
 The cover, designed by Storm Thorgerson, contains an image of Doctor Strange from issue #158 of the comic book Strange Tales, illustrated by Marie Severin.